 - You hear background noise.
 A hearing aid can pick up noises you don’t want to hear, along with the ones you’re trying to tune into.
 While this is usually normal, you should talk to your audiologist if the sound hurts your ears or feels especially irritating.

 - You hear a whistling sound, aka “feedback.”
 This usually happens when a hearing aid doesn’t fit right, or because your ear is clogged with earwax or fluid.
 If you notice feedback, talk to your audiologist ASAP.

 - There’s a buzzing noise when you use your cell phone.
-Some digital cellphones can interfere with radio frequency, which causes a buzzing from your device.
-It’s becoming less common as hearing aid and phone technologies improve.
+Some digital cell phones can interfere with radio frequency, which causes a buzzing from your device.
+It’s becoming less common as hearing aids and phone technologies improve.
 Even so, the best way to avoid this problem is to take your cell phone with you when you’re being fitted for a hearing aid.
 That way, you can make sure the two don’t interfere with each other.

 Be Proactive About Conversations

 The world around you will sound different when you have your hearing aid in.
 So at first, you may find it hard to join in conversations or talk to others.
 You don’t have to pretend that everything is normal.
 Explain to the person you’re speaking with that you’re adjusting to your new device, and ask them to be patient and work with you as you get used to it.
 It’s helpful to have the other person face you and speak clearly.
 You should also try to have conversations where there isn't a lot of background noise.